danielbalagula/plainview-class/README.md

 - Get Handlebars to work on server and client sides instead of using two different templating engines
 - Implement Require.js: http://requirejs.org/docs/start.html
 - Figure out best place to put resposneTemplate
+- A better way to getting relationship types when drawing nodes

 ##Mottos:
 - Test all possible solutions, no matter how cryptic the code